Neural Network Aided Kalman Filtering with Model Predictive Control Enables Robot-Assisted Drone Recovery on a Wavy Surface: Conclusion

 \section{Conclusion}

-In this work, we have presented an integrated framework for mid-air drone recovery on a wave-disturbed surface, combining an Error-State Kalman Filter (ESKF) for predicting the UAV’s future motion and a Receding Horizon Control (RHC) strategy for real-time manipulator interception.
-By accurately forecasting the UAV’s state up to 0.5\,s ahead, the manipulator adapts its trajectory to account for both the vessel’s oscillatory disturbances and the limited torque constraints on its joints.
+In this work, we have presented an integrated framework for mid-air drone recovery on a wave-disturbed surface, combining an KalmanNet Plus Plus(KalmanNet++) for predicting the UAV’s future motion and a Receding Horizon Model Predictive Control (RHMPC) strategy for real-time manipulator interception.
+By accurately forecasting the UAV’s state up to 0.1\,s ahead, the manipulator adapts its trajectory to account for both the vessel’s oscillatory disturbances and the limited torque constraints on its joints.
 This synergy markedly increases reliability and precision, enabling safe UAV capture or payload retrieval even in moderately adverse sea conditions.

 Our simulation and experimental evaluations, conducted both indoors and in outdoor sea trials, demonstrate a capture success rate exceeding 95\%, along with a 10\% gain in operational efficiency and a 20\% improvement in end-effector precision compared to baseline methods.
 Notably, the manipulator retained robust performance despite wave-induced base tilts of up to 10–12°, highlighting the adaptability and resilience of the proposed approach for real-world maritime deployments.